AWinterman/scuttlebutt/README.markdown

 [change, timestamp, source]
 ```

-`source` is the id of the node which originated this message.
+`source` is the id of the node which originated this message.  `timestamp` is
-Timestamp is the time when the message was created.
+the time when the message was created, and `change` is a two-element array:
-This message is created using `Scuttlebutt#localUpdate(key, value)`.
+`[key, value]`, which describes the new value for a given key.
+The client
+doesn't need to create  these messages manually-- calling
+`Scuttlebutt#localUpdate(key, value)` will on a Scuttlebutt instance will cause
+the message to be constructed and propogated appropriately.

-When two `Scuttlebutts` are piped together, they both exchange their current list
+When two `Scuttlebutts` are piped together, they both exchange their current
-of sources.
+list of sources.
 This is an object of `{source_id: latest_timestamp_for_source_id}`
-After receiving this message, `Scuttlebutt` sends any messages not yet
+After receiving this message, `Scuttlebutt` sends any messages not yet known by
-known by the other end.
+the other end (see the [`Scuttlebutt#history`](#scuttlebutthistorysources)
+method).
 This is the heart of Scuttlebutt Reconciliation.

 ## Security